 which precisely agrees with the entropy $S_{\text{dyn}}$ in \eqref{SdynfR} derived for $f(R)$ gravity.

-The results in this section demonstrate that the entanglement entropy computed across both the future event horizon and the apparent horizon reproduces the Bekenstein-Hawking entropy (in Einstein gravity) and the Wald entropy (in $f(R)$ gravity) associated with the corresponding surfaces.
-However, under non-stationary perturbations, only the apparent horizon's entanglement entropy matches the corrected thermal entropy $S_{\text{dyn}}$ and satisfies the physical process first law.
+The results in this section demonstrate that the entropy $S_{\rm grav}$ computed across both the future event horizon and the apparent horizon reproduces the Bekenstein-Hawking entropy (in Einstein gravity) and the Wald entropy (in $f(R)$ gravity) associated with the corresponding surfaces.
+However, under non-stationary perturbations, only the $S_{\rm grav}$ across the apparent horizon matches the corrected thermal entropy $S_{\text{dyn}}$ and satisfies the physical process first law.
 These distinctions arise because the future event horizon, being teleological in nature, does not reflect local thermodynamic equilibrium in dynamical scenarios, whereas the apparent horizon, defined by $ \tilde{\theta}_{\tilde{k}} = 0 $, represents the instantaneous physical boundary of the black hole.